watadani-byte/character-identity-protocol/docs/character_drift_taxonomy.md

 When the generation process becomes uncertain, the model tends to shift toward regions of the distribution where training examples are dense.

-These high-density regions represent the model’s statistical “common sense.”
+These high-density regions represent the model's statistical "common sense."

 As a result, unusual prompts or unstable conditions often lead the generation back toward more common visual patterns.